Chicken Noodle Soup

 - 2 tbsp olive oil

-- 2 bone-in, skin-on chicken breasts, or shredded cooked chicken
+- 12 oz canned chicken, or shredded cooked chicken

 - 2 cloves garlic, minced (optional)